8 Signs Your Pool Needs Shocking

 2. Adding chemicals

 Depending on the chemical readings you have just taken, you will know what chemicals you should add to the pool.
-It may require adding acid if the pH is high or adding baking soda or soda ash if the pH is too low first before adding shock.
+It may require adding acid if the pH is high or adding baking soda or soda ash if the pH is too low before adding shock.
 Hopefully, it will not require anything at all.
 Whatever it is, the chemicals must be balanced before shocking.

 3. Wait until sunset